UrbanCode/velocity-info/workbooks/introductionToValueStreams.md

    ![](jenkins/pipeline/deploy2.png)
 3. After the job has finished the pipeline should show "Deployment succeeded" along with a version number.
    ![](jenkins/pipeline/deploy3.png)
-4. Going back to our value stream we should see our dot all the way in its final stage: PROD
+4. Going back to the value stream we should see the dot move all the way to PROD, its final stage.
    ![](jenkins/pipeline/deploy4.png)

 # 5. Conclusion